Iheuzio/StockBenchmark/MeetingLog.md

 ## Task Division

-Chris: Work on displaying 2 tickers, Link search list to plotly graphs
+Chris: Work on displaying 2 tickers

 Charles: Get chart to display correct viewport for device, implement a sidebar for additional information for stocks/route information